raul-izquierdo/english/sources/vocabulary/The Individual/Feelings and Moods.md

 con cara inexpresiva (no entendía, reconocía, confusa) = give a blank look `He gave a blank look when I asked him the question` - `She gave me a blank look when I told her the news`

-me causa mucho placer = gives me great pleasure `It gives me great pleasure to see you`

 ## Expressing Feelings

 estoy <mood> = I am/feel <mood> `I am down today` - `I feel cheerful today`